The Difference Between Flat White vs Latte: Everything You Need to Know.

 Going to be adding air for just about a second and then bring the jug up … work that air into the milk until the jug is almost too hot to touch.

 The final result should have a lower density than a latte due to microfoamed milk.
-And again, it needs to allow the espresso flavors to really kick in.
+And again, it needs to allow the espresso flavours to really kick in.

 By now, you can guess that a latte starts with two shots of espresso, but it features much more milk.
-To be exact, about 6oz of milk is required to make a latte, and the milk is both steamed and frothed.
+To be exact, about 175 ml of milk is required to make a latte, and the milk is both steamed and frothed.

 How to steam milk for latte art: